 Having the right surcharge strategy in place for your business is really important to win the trust of your customers.

-Read on for our five essential tips for using surcharges the right way on your Magento store.
+Read on for our six top tips for using surcharges the right way on your Magento store.

 1. Keep surcharges fair and reasonable